encode/django-rest-framework/docs/api-guide/relations.md

 * `pk_field` - Set to a field to control serialization/deserialization of the primary key's value.
 For example, `pk_field=UUIDField(format='hex')` would serialize a UUID primary key into its compact hex representation.

+## SerializableRelatedField

+`SerializableRelatedField` may be used to represent the target of the relationship using serializer passed as argument.

+For example, if we pass `TrackSerializer` the following serializer:

+    class AlbumSerializer(serializers.ModelSerializer):
+        tracks = serializers.SerializableRelatedField(many=True, read_only=True)

+        class Meta:
+            model = Album
+            fields = ('album_name', 'artist', 'tracks')

+Would serialize to a representation like this:

+    {
+        'album_name': 'The Roots',
+        'artist': 'Undun',
+        'tracks': [
+            {
+                'order': 1,
+                'title': 'Public Service Announcement',
+                'duration': 245,
+            },
+            {
+                'order': 2,
+                'title': 'What More Can I Say',
+                'duration': 264,
+            },
+            ...
+        ]
+    }

+By default this field take queryset from passed `serializer`.

+**Arguments**:

+* `queryset` - The queryset used for model instance lookups when validating the field input.
+Relationships must either set a queryset explicitly, or set `read_only=True`.
+* `many` - If applied to a to-many relationship, you should set this argument to `True`.
+* `allow_null` - If set to `True`, the field will accept values of `None` or the empty string for nullable relationships.
+Defaults to `False`.
+* `serializer` - Required field, serializer to represent the target of the relationship
+* `serializer_params` - Parameters, passed to serializer

 ## HyperlinkedRelatedField

 `HyperlinkedRelatedField` may be used to represent the target of the relationship using a hyperlink.